-It often happens quickly and unexpectedly: the media asks you for your review.
-Mostly it’s a topic on which you are familiar, expected questions you can answer easily.
-But on camera or live in the studio the adrenaline suddenly rises to what feels like fatal levels.
-From one question to the next, you stumble through and answers start to seem out of reach and it’s harder to concentrate.
-You realize that you need to sort out your thoughts because you appear flustered.
+This often happens quickly and unexpectedly: The media asks you for your opinion.
+Usually it’s a topic you’re familiar with and you get questions you can answer easily.
+But in front of the camera or live in the studio the adrenaline suddenly rises to a level that feels unpleasant.
+This has negative consequences.
+Many stumble from one question to the next.
+The answers begin to be out of reach, and it becomes more and more difficult to concentrate.

-Even the best public speakers have been through it.
-However, your credibility is at the center of attention so it is important to formulate your statements clearly and to the point, to show a compelling presence and to handle even those uncomfortable questions with ease.
+Even the best public speakers have gone through such moments.
+However, since your credibility is central, it is important to make a difference.
+You need to formulate your statements clearly and concisely, show a convincing presence, and even deal with uncomfortable questions easily.

-- to strengthen your ability to concentrate in the spotlight and make your arguments accessible at any time
+- strengthen your ability to concentrate in the spotlight and make your arguments accessible at any time.

-- to clarify your statements and vocabulary to communicate your ideas convincingly
+- clarify your statements and vocabulary to communicate your ideas concisely and convincingly.

-- to learn how to confidently deal with provocation, irrelevant questions, and insinuations
+- learn how to confidently deal with provocation, irrelevant questions, and insinuations

-- to optimize your charisma, vocal power, facial expressions, and gestures.
+- optimize your charisma, vocal power, facial expressions, and gestures.

 And now a warm welcome for our guest here live with us in the studio …